Funded Projects

 Polyfluoroalkyl substances (PFAS) are forever chemicals, indicating that they stay in water and the environment permanently.
 UW-Parkside and UW-Milwaukee will engage 10 undergraduate students per year to conduct cutting-edge research for PFAS and color dyes removal from water.
 In addition, they will conduct PFAS analyses using state-of-the-art instruments for water samples collected from local drainage and Lake Michigan.
 The results will help southeastern Wisconsin to develop strategies to remove emerging contaminants from water and to help protect the region from contamination by forever chemicals.

-Grand Water Challenge: Agricultural Water Management, Phosphorus, Healthy Recreational & Transportation Water Use, Water Business & Finance, Water Quality Safety & Emerging Contaminants, PFAS, Watershed Management & Restoration
+Grand Water Challenge: Great Lakes Monitoring & Restoration, Industrial Water Engineering & Technology, Water Quality Safety & Emerging Contaminants, PFAS, Water Security, Protection & Resilience, Watershed Management & Restoration

 Land Application and the Occurrence, Fate and Mitigation of Per- and Polyfluoroalkyl Substances and Nitrate